maxwelldemaio/bashGrounds/README.md

-# my_bash
-Bash practice and testing grounds
+**Bash practice and testing grounds**
+This repository contains the following number of bash files:
+2